jjfeng/easier_net/README.md

 Python code for fitting EASIER-nets and reproducing all results from the paper.
 The python code uses [PyTorch](https://pytorch.org/).

+R code for fitting EASIER-net is available at https://github.com/jjfeng/easier_net_R.

 ## Quick-start

 Setup a python virtual environment (code runs for python 3.6) with the appropriate packages from `requirements.txt`.